aeternity/aeternity/docs/hacking.md

       "/home/username/log".
 (This only works on variables defined via `setup` itself, not general shell environment variables - `$HOME` is a predefined special case.)
+    - Setup has a configuration option `data_dir` which the Aeternity system uses to know where its database is located.
+The directory needs to already exist and be populated at system start, else the startup fails.
   - The (nonstandard) `app_ctrl` application provides additional control over the start order in the system.
 Normally, the applications are started in the order listed in the `relx` specification of `rebar.config`, modified